One of the simplest things to do to become more mindful is to notice nature.

 - Clusters of white flowers look luminous in the darkening evening.

 - Light, shade, colour and movement change from moment to moment.
 Each second you notice is a new second of nature.

-Being mindful means stopping to look, experience and absorb the moment.
+Stop to look, experience and absorb the moment you notice nature.